EricRinehart/YelpFusionJava/README.md

 Next make a list using the data retrieved - a list of maps<String,Object> provides key value pairing that fits JSON specificiations.
 Use Gson to make JSON output easier to read and display the review data.
 An alternative solution uses a review Object and its Overriden toString make use of String's similarity to a List.
-The output looks as follows:
+The output looks similar to the following:

 [

   {